 Bio

-Seyedzadeh holds an MFA in Painting & Printmaking from Yale School of Art in 2019 and a BFA in Painting from Tehran’s University of Science and Culture in 2014.
-She received the H. Lee Hirsche Prize in 2019 and the Soma Summer artist residency scholarship at Yale School of Art in 2018.
-Her works have been featured in Canvas, ArteEast, New Orleans Review, No NIIN, art apart of cult(ure), Art Spiel, and the Museum of Non-visible Art.
-Seyedzadeh's solo and two-person exhibitions include shows at Peter Gaugy Gallery and Dastan Gallery and select group exhibitions: Immigrant Artist Biennial, Arsenal Contemporary Art, Brief Histories, Spring Break Art Fair, and Dubai Art Fair.
+Seyedzadeh holds an MFA in Painting & Printmaking from the Yale School of Art (2019) and a BFA in Painting from Tehran’s University of Science and Culture (2014).
+She is a recipient of the Foundation for Contemporary Arts Grant (2024), H. Lee Hirsche Prize (2019), and Soma Summer Scholarship at the Yale School of Art (2018).
+Her work has been featured in Canvas, ArteEast, Tique, No NIIN, Art Apart of cult(ure), Art Spiel, and the Museum of Non-Visible Art.